spymastermatt/thunderbird-monterail/README.md

 # What I added to spymastermatt's work

-I added a Light Red theme, changing colors and icons, highly based on the Light theme.
+I added a Light Red theme, changing colors and icons from light blue to red and white, highly based on the Light theme.

 ## Screenshot